lisicong97/LeetCodeGit/BQ.md

 a graduate student in UC San Diego.
 My major is Computer Science. graduate in Dec.

-intern in Google Photos: implement a Machine learning model in Android app - scan the picture - generate a suggested action chip, lead users to use corresponding editing tools.
+intern in Google Photos: implement a Machine learning model in Android app - scan the picture, compute which editing you may want - generate a suggested action chip, lead users to use corresponding editing tools.

 working in bytedance: IM app.
 10 iteration of it. post picture, interaction with other's post. find nearby friends. memory leakage problem.